Intermodal Equipment Glossary

 Car Location Message, a railroad generated message that reports the location of moving rail cars, including flatbeds carrying intermodal units.

-Crossover charges occur when a unit is taken from one ramp and returned to a different railroad in the same, or a different metro area.
+Crossover charges occur when a unit is taken from one ramp and returned to a different railroad in the same or different metro area.
 In specific cities, the railroads may impose crossover charges.

 When a unit is moving from one railroad to another, at the point of exchange, it will be trucked from the first railroad's yard, to the second railroad's yard.
 This time on the road is called "cross-town."

-Compensation paid for the use of a container during loading or unloading.
+Compensation for the use of a container during loading or unloading; also known as per diem.

 The railroad terminal that a unit will go to, to be picked up by truck for delivery.